 80% of the Court sentence must be served, leaving 20% of a sentence potentially eligible for reduction through early release.
 Judicial release can reduce a sentence by far greater amounts.

-Brandon Shroy has spent more than a decade defending and winning Judicial Release cases in Central Ohio.
+Brandon Shroy has spent years defending and winning Judicial Release cases in Central Ohio.

 As your attorney, Brandon Shroy will utilize his extensive criminal defense experience and leverage his reputation as an aggressive litigator to fight on your behalf and deliver the best possible outcome.

 Brandon practices in all Central Ohio courts including the Federal District Court for the Southern District of Ohio, the Courts of Common Pleas, Municipal courts and Mayor's courts.